fredericd/jquery.gbdynamiclinks/README.md

 ## Usage

-Grab ISBNs from your HTML page, and give it to the fetch method JGoogleCover object, with a callback function that will populate appropriately the page with book cover image URLs.
+Grab ISBNs from your HTML page, and give it to the ``gbDynmaicLinks`` jQuery method, with a callback function that will populate appropriately the page with book cover image URLs.

 The module extend $ jQuery object with a method named `gbDynamicLinks`.
 In a